 At first glance, and without messing with the zoom settings, the “map” appears utterly useless as it is labeled.
 The first time I tried to get information, I thought I broke it.
 However, it is not a map but a device to track your location.

-It does not offer the ability to see landmarks, but you can use topography and direction data to get plenty of exercises.
-You need to spend a little time on it.
+It does not offer the ability to see landmarks, but you can use topography and direction data to get plenty of exercise.
+It would be best if you spent a little time on it.

-This may lack the apparent benefits of a more sophisticated map, but it makes finding routes that much easier.
-The information it gives you goes a long way in solving most of the problems you are likely to encounter.
+This may lack the apparent benefits of a more sophisticated map, but it makes finding routes much easier.
+The information it gives you goes a long way in solving most problems you will likely encounter.

 Compass